radcamp/radcamp.github.io/AF-Biota/cluster_basics.md

 ## Fetch the raw data
 We will be reanalysing RAD-Seq data from *Anoles punctatus* sampled from across their distribution on the South American continent and published in [Prates et al 2016](http://www.pnas.org/content/pnas/113/29/7978.full.pdf).
 The original dataset included 84 individuals, utilized the Genotyping-By-Sequencing (GBS) single-enzyme library prep protocol [Ellshire et al 2011](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0019379), sequenced 150bp single-end on an Illumina Hi-Seq and resulted in final raw sequence counts on the order of 1e6 per sample.

-We will be using a subset of 10 individual distributed along the coastal extent of the central and northern Atlantic forest.
+We will be using a subset of 10 individuals distributed along the coastal extent of the central and northern Atlantic forest.
 Additionally, raw reads have been randomly downsampled to 2.5e5 per sample, in order to create a dataset that will be computationally tractable for 20 people to run simultaneously with the expectation of finishing in a reasonable time.

-The subset, truncated raw data is located in a special folder on the HPC system.
+The subset of truncated raw data is located in a special folder on the HPC system.
 You can *change directory* into your ipyrad working directory, and then copy the raw data with these commands:
 ```
 cd ipyrad-workshop
 cp /scratch/af-biota/raw_data/a_punctatus.tgz .
 ```
 > **Note:** The form of the copy command is `copy <source> <destination>`.
 Here the source file is clear, it's simply the data file you want to copy.
 The destination is `.`, which is another linux shortcut that means "My current directory", or "Right here in the directory I'm in".

 Finally, you'll notice the raw data is in `.tgz` format, which is similar to a zip archive.
-We can unpack our raw data in the current directory using `tar`:
+We can unpack our raw data in the current directory using the `tar` command:
 ```
 tar -xvzf a_punctatus.tgz
 ```